advertisement...

 heart disease older woman rceiving a check up, health conditions that affect Baby Boomers

-Adults over 60 are at a much higher risk for things like heart attack, stroke, and heart failure.
-In fact, heart disease is the leading cause of death for both men and women over the age of 60.
-To reduce the risk, Boomers should start prioritizing heart-healthy habits now!
-Here are some proactive choices you can begin making today:
+Adults over 60 are at significantly higher risk of heart attack, stroke, and heart failure.
+In fact, heart disease is the leading cause of death for both men and women aged 65 and over.
+To reduce this risk, Baby Boomers should prioritize heart-healthy habits, starting now!
+Here are some proactive steps you can take today:

 2. Diabetes